logicent/logicent_ims/README.md

 - [ ] Add direct printing support with default/user-defined settings
 - [x] Re-implement item search to use a custom search bar (input term + dropdown list of search result)
-- [ ] Email sending with attachment option for documents and reports
 - [x] Refactor all business domain "modules" above as Yii modules

-Enterprise only
-- [ ] Email templates and email digest of recent business activity

 _Next:_

-- [ ] Improve all the end-user system tools options and performance
 - [ ] Add support for keyboard shortcuts in the POS/POR transactions
-- [ ] Upgrade to latest Yii2 using PHP 8+ and MySQL 8+ with Fomantic UI 2.8+
-- [ ] Change the UI layout to full-width with primary and secondary sidebars
-- [ ] Create Yii extensions for the tools and starter kit as composer packages

 Enterprise only
 - [ ] Add multiple POS profile support with active profile switcher
 - [ ] Add integration for mobile money payments and SMS gateways